Isotope: Occurrence in nature

 All the known stable nuclides occur naturally on Earth; the other naturally occurring nuclides are radioactive but occur on Earth due to their relatively long half-lives, or else due to other means of ongoing natural production.
 These include the afore-mentioned cosmogenic nuclides, the nucleogenic nuclides, and any radiogenic nuclides formed by ongoing decay of a primordial radioactive nuclide, such as radon and radium from uranium.

 An additional ~3000 radioactive nuclides not found in nature have been created in nuclear reactors and in particle accelerators.
 Many short-lived nuclides not found naturally on Earth have also been observed by spectroscopic analysis, being naturally created in stars or supernovae.
 An example is aluminium-26, which is not naturally found on Earth but is found in abundance on an astronomical scale.

 The tabulated atomic masses of elements are averages that account for the presence of multiple isotopes with different masses.
-Before the discovery of isotopes, empirically determined noninteger values of atomic mass confounded scientists.
-For example, a sample of chlorine contains 75.8% chlorine-35 and 24.2% chlorine-37, giving an average atomic mass of 35.5 atomic mass units.
+Before the discovery of isotopes, empirically determined noninteger values of relative atomic mass confounded scientists.
+For example, a sample of chlorine contains 75.8% chlorine-35 and 24.2% chlorine-37, giving an average atomic mass of 35.5 daltons.

 According to generally accepted cosmology theory, only isotopes of hydrogen and helium, traces of some isotopes of lithium and beryllium, and perhaps some boron, were created at the Big Bang, while all other nuclides were synthesized later, in stars and supernovae, and in interactions between energetic particles such as cosmic rays, and previously produced nuclides.
 (See nucleosynthesis for details of the various processes thought responsible for isotope production.)
 The respective abundances of isotopes on Earth result from the quantities formed by these processes, their spread through the galaxy, and the rates of decay for isotopes that are unstable.
 After the initial coalescence of the Solar System, isotopes were redistributed according to mass, and the isotopic composition of elements varies slightly from planet to planet.
 This sometimes makes it possible to trace the origin of meteorites.

 Atomic mass of isotopes

-The atomic mass (mr) of an isotope (nuclide) is determined mainly by its mass number (i.e. number of nucleons in its nucleus).
+The atomic mass of an isotope (nuclide) is determined mainly by its atomic mass number (i.e. number of nucleons in its nucleus).
 Small corrections are due to the binding energy of the nucleus (see mass defect), the slight difference in mass between proton and neutron, and the mass of the electrons associated with the atom, the latter because the electron:nucleon ratio differs among isotopes.

 The mass number is a dimensionless quantity.
-The atomic mass, on the other hand, is measured using the atomic mass unit based on the mass of the carbon-12 atom.
-It is denoted with symbols "u" (for unified atomic mass unit) or "Da" (for dalton).
+The atomic mass, on the other hand, is measured using the dalton (symbol Da), which is defined in terms of the mass of the carbon-12 atom.
+It is also called the unified atomic mass unit (symbol u).

 The atomic masses of naturally occurring isotopes of an element determine the standard atomic weight of the element.
 When the element contains N isotopes, the expression below is applied for the average atomic mass $\overline m_a$:

 where m1, m2, ..., mN are the atomic masses of each individual isotope, and x1, ..., xN are the relative abundances of these isotopes.